Clinical decision support tools help doctors provide better care

-We are pioneers in developing, implementing and evaluating CDS that is integrated with the electronic health record and used to support patient care.
-We develop and maintain clinical algorithms that identify health risks and multiple medical conditions and give treatment suggestions and reminders for patients and clinicians to consider.
-The algorithms are maintained within a web service and are quickly updated as new evidence emerges and clinical guidelines change.
-The CDS system provides up-to-date, actionable health information to clinicians and patients as a foundation for personalized and patient-centered medicine.
+Our investigators, software engineers and research staff are pioneers in developing, implementing and evaluating CDSS that are integrated with electronic health records and used to support patient care.
+We develop evidence-based clinical algorithms that identify opportunities to reduce health risks related to multiple medical conditions, then provide actionable treatment suggestions and reminders for patient and clinician consideration.
+Algorithms are maintained on a secure web service and updated as new evidence emerges and clinical guidelines change.
+CDSS provides up-to-date health information to clinicians and patients at the point of care as a foundation for personalized and patient-centered medicine.

-We have received more than $30 million in federal research awards since 2004 for the development of CDS related to diabetes, heart disease risk reduction, prediabetes, serious mental illness, opioid use disorder, cancer prevention, high blood pressure in teens and tobacco use in dental patients.
+We have received more than $40 million in federal research awards since 2004 to develop CDSS related to cardiovascular risk reduction for people with diabetes, prediabetes, serious mental illness, and high blood pressure in teens.
+We have also developed CDSS tools for opioid use disorder, cancer prevention, cognitive impairment, tobacco and substance use, and human papillomavirus (HPV) vaccination recommended in dental patients.

-- Identify and target patients with high-risk conditions
+- Identify patients with potential care opportunities for selected health conditions

 - Prioritize risk factors based on potential benefits to the individual